 Intuit does not officially support moving data from QuickBooks Enterprise to QuickBooks online and data loss may occur.

 [If you are running inventory, be aware that your calculations will change.
-QB Enterprise uses Average Cost to calculate COGS, while QBO changes it to FIFO (“first in, first out”).
-When you go back to Pro or Premier, you’re back to Average Cost.
-After your conversion, your Inventory Assets and COGS may be different than they were before.]
+QB Enterprise typically uses Average Cost to calculate COGS, while QBO changes it to FIFO (“first in, first out”).
+When you round trip back to Pro or Premier, you’re back to Average Cost.
+After your conversion, your Inventory Assets and COGS may be different than they were before.
+Please check with your accountant, as this might require filing a form with the IRS.]

 When you’re ready: